Primong/Badminton-Players-Management-System/README.md

 7.2.
 The print() function is used throughout the program to provide output to the user, displaying information about players, tournaments, matches, and statistics.

 # IV.
-SDG 3 Gender Equality
+SDG 3 Good Health and Well Being
 Badminton Player Management System contributes **SDG 3 (Good Health and Well-Being)** by promoting a healthy and active lifestyle through badminton
 - **SDG 3** focuses on promoting good health and well-being for all at all ages.
 The Badminton Player Management System helps in achieving this by encouraging physical activity and sports participation